tabarra/txAdmin/docs/dev_notes.md

 Questions:
 - How to make the database interface (currently in playerController)
 - Should break logger and config in 2 or work top->down?

+march/2023 insight:
+- if no `txData/config`
+- move the profile config and data to txdata
+- rename `txData/<profile>` to `txData/<profile>_bkp`
+- at run time:
+    - check if `txData/lock` exists
+    - if it doesn't
+        - save pid + interface + port to lock file
+    - if it does
+        - see if the pid is running
+        - say "you cant run two tx on the same txdata, open <url> to visit the other one"

 ### New UI stuff